-Fresh produce is a priority sector for Courtauld 2025 which WRAP is tackling with industry experts through a whole supply chain approach, from farm to fork.
+Fresh produce is a priority sector for the Courtauld Commitment 2030 which WRAP is tackling with industry experts through a whole supply chain approach, from farm to fork.

 WRAP’s report Quantification of food surplus and waste in the grocery supply chain identified over 170,000 tonnes of food waste in the fresh produce supply chain every year.
 This is in addition to the c.500,000 tonnes of fresh produce wasted in hospitality and food service and c.2.5 million tonnes of household food waste generated every year.

 Food waste in primary production is an emerging opportunity for better supply chain collaboration which is relevant to all agricultural sectors, and particularly fresh produce.
 WRAP is working to understand better the scale and causes of this waste.

 WRAP is working with major retailers, hospitality and food service companies, fresh produce suppliers and growers, as well as trade bodies including the ADHB, LEAF, the NFU and the Fresh Produce Consortium.
 Together, we are identifying opportunities to deliver cost savings, better resource efficiency and food waste reductions.

 As well as collective action, we also work with businesses through targetted one-to-one engagement, embedding best practice in everyday business.

 Here's just a selection of our latest work:

 Food Waste Reduction Roadmap

 The food surplus and waste measurement and reporting guidelines for fresh produce provide additional recommendations for fresh produce businesses including growers, packers, processors, service providers, based on the specific operational considerations and challenges relevant to this sector.

 There are simple, nature-based solutions that can be implemented for multiple benefits: to restore habitats, protect soils, increase carbon storage, conserve water, reduce pollution and protect against flooding.
 This is a win-win for all.